Resonant forms at zero for dissipative Anosov flows: Introduction

 where in the last line $(B_R)_{R > 0}$ is any nested family of neighbourhoods of $\Delta(\mc{M}) \subset \mc{M} \times \mc{M}$, such that $\cap_{R > 0} B_R = \Delta(\mc{M})$, and the integral is interpreted classically. \end{theorem}

+We note that the first equality in the theorem is a direct consequence of the wavefront set calculus (somewhat similar to \eqref{eq:helicity}) and of using the Green operator $G$.
+Indeed, we have

+where in the second equality we used that $\tau^+$ is equal to $Gd^*d\tau^+$ up to closed terms (see \eqref{eq:G-formula} below), and in the third one that $\star_y L(x, y)$ is the Schwartz kernel of $Gd^*$ (see \eqref{eq:G-1} below).
+The second equality of the theorem is its main component and we emphasise that its proof requires some care due to the singular nature of the SRB measures.
 Moreover, using recent results of Coles-Sharp \cite{Coles-Sharp-21} it is also possible by means of Theorem \ref{thm:helicity-formula} to express the helicity in terms of linkings of closed orbits; see Proposition \ref{prop:classical-helicity}.
-We emphasise that the proof of Theorem \ref{thm:helicity-formula} requires some care due to the singular nature of the SRB measures.
+Finally we observe that the expression

+allows us also to directly interpret the helicity as a linking between the two SRB measures when both are homologically trivial (i.e. when $[\omega^\pm]_{H^2(\M)} = 0$).